CIBC-Internal/python/Doc/library/unittest.mock.rst

       ...
     TypeError: 'NonCallableMock' object is not callable

-Another use case might be to replace an object with a :class:`io.StringIO` instance:
+Another use case might be to replace an object with an :class:`io.StringIO` instance:

     >>> from io import StringIO
     >>> def foo():
-    ...     print 'Something'
+    ...     print('Something')
     ...
     >>> @patch('sys.stdout', new_callable=StringIO)
     ... def test(mock_stdout):